Tip #1: Sign Up and Save

-If your income has changed, someone has changed jobs, you’ve added a new family member, or you’re just not happy with your current plan, now is the time to view all of your options and find the perfect health care plan for you.
+If your income has changed, someone has changed jobs, you’ve added a new family member or you’re just not happy with your current plan, now is the time to view all your options and find the perfect health care plan for you.
 A plan that includes Aurora Health Care will give you convenient access to compassionate caregivers, cutting-edge medical technology, and world-class care that’s built around you.

 Happy with your plan and just want to renew?
-First, make sure your current health insurance plan is still available!
+First, make sure your current health insurance plan is still available.
 If your current plan is no longer available, you can choose a different plan or shop outside the marketplace.
-But keep in mind that when you buy health insurance outside the Marketplace, you won’t be able to take advantage of government subsidies and tax incentives.
+But keep in mind that when you buy health insurance outside the marketplace, you won’t be able to take advantage of government subsidies.

 No matter which plan you choose or where you buy it, pick a plan that’s designed with you in mind – one that includes Aurora Health Care.